 CVEP supports startups, from incubation to launch to daily operation.
-It manages the Palm Springs iHub, the Business Services Center and organizes professional training events.
+In addition, it manages the Palm Springs iHub, and the Business Services Center and organizes professional training events.

 Results from a survey of 73,458 Coachella Valley property data entries compiled by Visit Greater Palm Springs show that “Palm Desert is the most popular remote-owner property destination with a 23% share of the whole valley, followed by Palm Springs at 22%, and La Quinta at 15%.

 Coachella Valley | Percentage of Non-Primary Homes by City